open-telemetry/opentelemetry-collector-contrib/pkg/ottl/README.md

 - a string identifier.
 The string identifier must start with an uppercase letter.
 - zero or more Values (comma separated) surrounded by parentheses (`()`).

-**The OTTL does not define any converter implementations.**
+**The OTTL does not define any Converter implementations.**
-Users must include converters in the same map that invocations are supplied.
+Users must include Converters in the same map that invocations are supplied.
 The OTTL will use this map and reflection to generate Converters that can then be invoked by the user.
 See [ottlfuncs](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/pkg/ottl/ottlfuncs#converters) for pre-made, usable Converters.